WPTK/DiscordNotifier/README.md

    - Under "Privileged Gateway Intents", enable "MESSAGE CONTENT INTENT".

 ## Step 3: Inviting Your Bot to Your Server
+**Important Note before inviting the bot to your server:**
+In the same folder as `bot.py`, create a file named user_preferences.json (if you didn't clone the repo).
+This will ensure user settings are retained.
+No personal data is stored, here's an example of the output when a user wants to be notified:

+`{
+    "DISCORDIDSTRING": {
+        "channel": "close-calls",
+        "keywords": [
+            "Airport"
+        ]
+    }
+}`

+There's a blank user_preferences.json file in this repo.

 1. **Generate an OAuth2 URL**:
    - Go to the "OAuth2" section.